Skip to content

 • Dog-friendly

-Pick up the canal westbound, cross to Hirst Lock, loop through the woods and wetland boardwalks.
+Pick up the canal westbound, cross to Hirst Lock, loop through Hirst Wood and the nature reserve boardwalks.

 • 5.1 km